caglejohn/vacationplannerpro/README.md

 ## License

+T.B.D!
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+<! -- This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. -->

 ## Acknowledgments